How Integrated Tools Ease Multi-board PCB Systems Design

 If you’ve ever taken apart a computer, then you know that the entire system can’t fit on a single PCB.
 Most complicated devices used in a variety of applications are multi-board systems, and designing these systems takes imagination, planning, and the right design software.

-Rigid-flex PCBs are just another type of multi-board system, and the same design concepts when designing each portion of the board, as well as the flex ribbon that connects them.
+Rigid-flex PCBs are just another type of multi-circuit boards system, and the same design concepts when designing each portion of the board, as well as the flex ribbon that connects them.
 Not all multi-board systems need to be rigid-flex systems, but you will need to design connections between your boards within your design software.
 Design any type of multi-board system is easy when you work with the best design tools in a unified design environment.

 Functional Blocks in Your Multi-board Design